Perovskites and Perovskite Solar Cells: An Introduction

 The table demonstrates how vast the parameter space is for potential material/structure combinations, as there are many other atoms/molecules that could be substituted for each column.
 The choice of material combinations will be crucial for determining both the optical and electronic properties (e.g. bandgap and commensurate absorption spectra, mobility, diffusion lengths, etc).
 A simple brute-force optimisation by combinatorial screening in the lab is likely to be very inefficient at finding good perovskite structures.

 The majority of efficient perovskites are based on Group IV (specifically, lead) metal halides, and moving beyond this has proved challenging.
 It is likely more in-depth knowledge than currently available is required to fully explore the range of possible perovskite structures.
-Lead-based perovskite-based solar cells are particularly good because of a range of factors, including strong absorption in the visible regime, long charge-carrier diffusion lengths, a tunable band gap, and easy manufacture (due to the high defect tolerance and the ability to process at low temperatures).
+Lead-based perovskite-based solar cells are particularly good because of a range of factors, including strong absorption in the visible regime, long charge-carrier diffusion lengths, a tuneable band gap, and easy manufacture (due to the high defect tolerance and the ability to process at low temperatures).

 Why are Perovskite Solar Cells So Significant?